Does LED Lighting Cause Radio Interference?

 Phoenix is – and always has been – dedicated to providing our partners with the highest quality lighting fixtures in the industry.
 We take safety seriously, thus didn’t take these claims lightly.
 We took immediate action with thorough field testing to discover whether or not our LEDs affect radio transmissions.

-The US Coast Guard Marine Safety Alert Letter
+The U.S. Coast Guard Marine Safety Alert Letter

 Putting Our Lights to the Test